djangokit/djangokit/cli/README.md

   routes generated using `dk add-page`.
 This is handy if you're not using TypeScript and you don't want to have to change the extension every time you generate a page route.

-- `DJANGOKIT_CLI_HAS_NODE_MODULES`: This is only useful if you're not using DjangoKit with any React page routes, which would be atypical.
-  Setting this to a falsey value will skip things like JS linting and formatting by default.